tamylaa/meilisearch-service/docs/meilisearch-integration-summary.md

 ## Keys and secrets

-Short note on MEILISEARCH_API_KEY / meilisearch_api_key:
+Short note on MEILIS_MASTER_KEY / meilisearch_api_key:

-- `MEILISEARCH_API_KEY` is the admin/master key meant only for the Meilisearch Worker.
+- `MEILI_MASTER_KEY` is the admin/master key meant only for the Meilisearch Worker.
 It must be set as an environment secret and never embedded in client configs.
-- `MEILISEARCH_SEARCH_KEY` is a read-only key appropriate for search-only clients if you must bypass the Worker for read-only use; prefer routing reads through the Worker which can enforce user isolation.
+- `MEILI_SEARCH_KEY` is a read-only key appropriate for search-only clients if you must bypass the Worker for read-only use; prefer routing reads through the Worker which can enforce user isolation.
 - If you don't yet have these keys: generate them from your Meilisearch admin dashboard or use the master key to create scoped keys via Meilisearch `/keys` API.
-Store them in GitHub Secrets: `MEILISEARCH_HOST`, `MEILISEARCH_API_KEY`, `MEILISEARCH_SEARCH_KEY`.
+Store them in GitHub Secrets: `MEILISEARCH_HOST`, `MEILI_MASTER_KEY`, `MEILI_SEARCH_KEY`.

 ---